SherG/cool-iron/blog/seo-set-forget.md

 The number and quality of inbound links (and referring domains) to your site is important for your ranking.

 Conversely, inbound links that are from spurious websites may harm the ranking of your pages.
-Identifying whether you have such inbound links, and <a href="https://support.google.com/webmasters/answer/2648487?hl=en" target="blank">disavowing those links</a>is an advanced topic.
-Executing the disavowals is best handled by an SEO professional.
+Identifying whether you have such inbound links, and <a href="https://support.google.com/webmasters/answer/2648487?hl=en" target="blank">disavowing those links</a> is an advanced topic.
+Executing the disavowals may best handled by an SEO professional.

 ## Outbound links